 When we truly prepare for the coming of Christ, He fills us

-that He will come again.
-Prepare for His coming and be ready.
-The Messiah was
+came once, the Hope that He will come again.
+The Messiah was the Hope

-the Hope of Israel; and He silently crept into our chronos in the quiet
+of Israel, and He silently crept into our chronos in the quiet of the night, in

-of the night—in the humble surroundings of a stable to humble Jewish parents.
-His
+the humble surroundings of a stable, to humble Jewish parents.
+The only

-only coronation audience—cows, sheep, donkeys, a few frightened shepherds, and
+audience for His coronation—cows, sheep, donkeys, a few frightened shepherds,

 dwell among us—Immanuel.
 The first Advent has come, fulfilling all that